Position Rankings

 How ShowZone's Top 25 rankings work and what the ratings mean.

-ShowZone's Top 25 rankings use True Overall™ and Meta Overall ratings rather than the in-game overall number.
-True Overall™ recalculates each card's rating with a position-weighted formula, while Meta Overall factors in the current gameplay meta.
-You can toggle between True and Meta on each position ranking page.
+ShowZone's Top 25 rankings use True Overall and Meta Overall ratings rather than the in-game overall number.
+True Overall recalculates each card with a position-weighted formula.
+Meta Overall builds on that and factors in the current online meta — pitch speeds, swing animations, and how the card actually plays.
+Toggle between True and Meta on each position ranking page.

-True Overall™ uses a transparent, position-weighted formula to recalculate every card's rating — so a shortstop isn't graded the same way as a designated hitter.
+True Overall uses a transparent, position-weighted formula to recalculate every card's rating — so a shortstop isn't graded the same way as a designated hitter.
 Meta Overall builds on that by factoring in the current online gameplay meta, accounting for things like pitch speeds, swing animations, and how effective a card actually plays.
-A card can have a high True Overall™ but a lower Meta Overall if it doesn't play well online.
+A card can have a high True Overall but a lower Meta Overall if it doesn't play well online.

 Yes — each position and category page has a toggle to switch between the current game and all-time rankings.
 All-time rankings compare cards across every MLB The Show title, so you can see how today's best stack up against cards from previous years.